All About the Last Place Melbourne Cup Runner

 Rose Of Virginia

 The last placing horse at the 2016 Melbourne Cup was a mare called Rose of Virginia.
 She was seven at the time of the Melbourne Cup, which is only one year younger than supermare Winx.
 Rose of Virginia has had a very full career, with many starts at many tracks and different types of going.
-Her last win was at the begging of the year at Ellerslie, since then she had two placings but that was all.
+Her last win was at the begging of the year at Ellerslie, since then she had two placings but that was all that could be noted at horse racing betting sites.

 Her trainers Lee and Shannon Hope released that the mare had internal bleeding after the race, which accounted for her bad form.
 It was not stated what kind of internal bleeding she had, just that it was enough to cause her to pretty much give up as they turned for home.
 She raced keenly up until that point, but all the wind seemed to go out of her sails, leaving her trailing badly at the end of the field, 99 lenghths behind the winner.
 Even so, punters all over the country picked her up in the sweeps which is the traditional bet on the last place in the race.
 Her jockey was ecstatic just to have had the experience of coming down the straight at the Cup, which was his first time despite his injured mount.